alexanderjulo/docker-lamp/README.md

 I have modified some configuration and most of the services to keep the setup as simple as possible without using systemd.
 As containers are one-purpose things everything just runs as root.
 You can check the sections below to find out what modifications I made where.

 ### mysql
+* Access as root user with no password
 * Override default installation
 * Run as root